yaxu/farm24/farm24.md

 # TidalCycles and Strudel - live coding languages for pattern

 TidalCycles and Strudel are software environments for live coding that I am adapting to better represent konnakol-inspired rhythmic structures.
 TidalCycles (known as Tidal for short) is a domain specific language embedded in the pure functional Haskell programming language.
 Tidal was developed by myself from 2009, becoming a thriving free/open source project with many contributors [@mcleanMakingProgrammingLanguages2014].
 In recent years, Tidal has been ported to several multi-paradigm languages, most notably to JavaScript as "Strudel" [@roosStrudelLiveCoding2023].
-Strudel has largely reached feature parity with Tidal, with some differences following from the different constraints and opportunities of JavaScript, as well as some additional e.g. user interface, visualisation, and tonality features.
+Strudel has largely reached feature parity with Tidal, with some differences following from the different constraints and opportunities of JavaScript, as well as some additional features e.g. around user interface, visualisation, and tonality.
 This paper discusses features implemented in both -- for ease of explanation I will refer to the Haskell types when discussing implementation, and for accessibility to the reader with a web browser to hand, I will share examples written in Strudel.
-They have their own lives, but for the purposes of this paper, lets consider them two sides of the same coin.
+They have their own lives, but for the purposes of this paper, let's consider them as two sides of the same coin.

 As systems for making music^[Tidal and Strudel have also been used for other pattern-based media, such as making visuals, choreographies and